fedecarles/dataProfiler/README.md

 ### Interactive dashboards

-A quick and easy way to create interactive dashboard offline.
+A quick and easy way to create interactive dashboards offline.
 Powered by D3.js and Crossfilter.js

 ## Requirements and dependencies